mbakunas/Azure-HubSpoke/README.md

 * Both Medium and High security deploy the following NSG rules:
   * The DCs subnet allows inbound ports and protocols as specified [in the Microsoft documentation](https://docs.microsoft.com/en-us/troubleshoot/windows-server/networking/service-overview-and-network-port-requirements#active-directory-local-security-authority)
   * If the AzureBastion is deployed in any VNet an NSG rule is deployed allowing RDP from the Azure Bastion subnet to the rest of the VNet's subnets
+* If the app gateway subnet is deployed in the spoke(s), the following rules are added to subnet 1:
+  * Allow 80/443 inbound from the app gateway subnet
+  * Allow AzureLoadBalancer inbound from the app gateway subnet

+### Edge Security

+Outbound edge security is handled by the Azure Firewall.
+If deployed, a route table is deployed directing all Internet-bound traffic to the Azure Firewall which has the following default rules:
+* Allow AzureCloud
+* Allow WindowsUpdate

+The intent is that the inbound edge security will be handled by app gateways running WAF, hence the option for an app gateway subnet in the spokes.

 ### Role-Based Access Control (RBAC)